 Economic Landscape in Guatemala

-This informal sector, where jobs lack security and benefits, makes it difficult for many Guatemalans to break out of the poverty cycle.
+The informal sector continues to employ 71.1% of the workforce, leaving many without traditional financial security or benefits.
 Again, the lack of access to essential services like healthcare and education, particularly in rural and indigenous areas, further adds to the country’s social inequality.

 On top of these challenges, Guatemala faces the added burden of climate change.
 Natural disasters, such as hurricanes and droughts, frequently disrupt the country’s infrastructure and agricultural productivity, making it harder for people to escape poverty.